Jimenoza/store-refactor/readme.md

 ## Store refactor

-This project was made for the course of Software quality assurance at Instituto Tecnológico de Costa Rica, by using Laravel as framework, the idea with this is to refactor the project, delete some features that I'm finding unnecesary, use framework features that at the point were unknown and create an API to be used as a backend for the mobile version.
+This project was made for the course of Software quality assurance at Instituto Tecnológico de Costa Rica, by using Laravel as framework, the original repo was deleted, I did not own it, the idea with this is to take it as a base, refactor it, delete some features that I'm finding unnecesary, use framework features that at the point were unknown and create an API to be used as a backend for the mobile version.
 The git for the mobile version will be posted when started.

 ## Contributors